syntek-lang/docs/spec/grammar/syntactic/statements/switch-statement.md

 # Switch Statement

 Switch statements provide multi-way execution.
+The expression of a switch statement must resolve to a number, boolean, string, or null.

+If a case matches the expression the block is executed.
+Blocks implicitely break, but breaking explicitely is possible.

+You can use `fallthrough` to explicitely fallthrough to the next case block.
+The condition of the case is not evaluated on fallthrough.

 ## Structure